Georgetown Hoyas men's soccer

 The Georgetown Hoyas men's soccer team represents Georgetown University in all men's Division I NCAA soccer competitions.
 The Georgetown Hoyas joined the new Big East Conference on July 1, 2013, with other private schools from the former Big East Conference in which they previously competed.

-They won a national championship in 2019, and was the national runner-up in 2012.
-They have made nine total appearances in the NCAA Men's Division I Soccer Championship, and have won the Big East conference tournament four times and the regular season title seven times.
+They won an NCAA national championship in 2019, and was the national runner-up in 2012.
+As of 2025, the Hoyas have made nine total appearances in the NCAA tournament, and have won the Big East conference tournament seven times and the regular season title twelve times.

 Stadium

 Shaw Field is home of Georgetown men's and women's soccer.
 The teams began practice on the field in 1996, but did not play their first game until the 2001 fall season.

 The field surface is natural Bermuda grass, and the facility possesses a seating capacity of 1,625.
 The complex is located above Yates Field House between Kehoe Field and the Georgetown Medical School.
 Georgetown holds a record of 97-33-15 (as of 2015) at Shaw Field.